radleylewis/news_aggregation_app_client/README.md

 $ npm install
 ```

-4. Run the backend development server
+4. Set-up and run the backend development server
 Instructions on this can be found at: https://github.com/radleylewis/news_aggregation_app_server.git

 3. Start the application in development mode